lizmat/Updown/README.md

 Updown::Downtime
 ----------------

-An object describing a downtime period as seen by at least one of the monitoring servers in the `Updown` network.
+An object describing a downtime period as seen by at least one of the monitoring servers in the `Updown.io` network.

 ### duration